Women's Health and Herbal Medicine

 Wort is an Old English word often employed before the 17th century to refer to a plant with medicinal qualities.
 Mother, simply refers to her place as one of the triple goddesses – Chickweed (Maiden), Motherwort (Mother), Mugwort (Crone.)

 The Japanese, who made Motherwort into a wine, drank her for longevity – illustrated in an old tale about a town whose water source is a stream flowing through banks of Motherwort.
 Many of the townspeople lived to be 130 years old and one reportedly lived to 300 years.

-Susun also recommends it to frenzied children, menopausal & premenstrual women, and pretty much any one who is feeling crazed.
-It is one of her favorite calmatives and she says, “Whatever your pain–lower back pain, menstrual cramps, emotional child hood trauma, heart ache, gas pain, toothache — motherwort can relieve it.”
+Motherwort is specific for frenzied children, menopausal and premenstrual women, and pretty much any one who is feeling crazed.
+It is one of our favorite calmatives and versatile motherwort can ease discomfort in the lower back, moontime blues and crampiness, feelings of being troubled by traumatic memories, emotional heartbreak, tummy troubles, or oral "owies".
 A brief note though: many herbalists recommend avoiding it during pregnancy.

 Motherwort reminds us to trust ourselves and have confidence that the ultimate outcome will be best for all involved in the fullness of time.
 This message in itself is calming to the heart and to any of our inner pain.
 Her ability to calm and nourish very much feels like the balm of a loving mother.

 So many people are experiencing mood disturbances these days.
 While the choice to use anti-depressant or anti-anxiety medication is a valid one, the increase in use over the past decade has doubled, along with our stress levels.
 How can we address this issue in our lives on deeper lifestyle level and create more sustainable solutions?

 My favorite interpretation of the Wise Woman Tradition, which speaks to the heart of this issue, is to: